Driver runs down 2 pedestrians in East County attack

 Police say it all started when a woman identified as 29-year-old Michelle Bergen got out of a car and physically attacked a woman on the sidewalk.
 Police say that the victim and her boyfriend ran away from Bergen as she got back into the car, which was driven by 37-year-old David Dunkel.

-That’s when Dunkel intentionally drove his car onto the sidewalk, ramming into the assault victim’s boyfriend, according to ECPD.
+That's when Dunkel intentionally drove his car onto the sidewalk, ramming into the assault victim's boyfriend, according to ECPD.
+The female victim was able to avoid the vehicle.

-All four people were taken to the hospital by Heartland Fire-Rescue medics with moderate injuries.
+Dunkel, Bergen and the woman's boyfriend were taken to the hospital by Heartland Fire-Rescue medics with moderate injuries after the crash.

 When they're released from the hospital, police say Dunkel and Bergen will be booked into local detention centers.
 Both will be charged with two counts of attempted murder.